WildCodeSchool/btz-0321-p3-surfcamp-api/README.md

 To run this project, you will need to add the following environment variables to your .env file

-`DATABASE_URL="postgresql://username:password@IP:port/database?schema=public"`

-Don't forget to replace "username, password, database, port,IP" with your personnals postgreSQL credentials.
+`DATABASE_URL="postgresql://postgres:postgres@localhost:5432/surfcamp?schema=public"`
+`TOKEN_SECRET=secretToken`
+`ORIGINS=ServerWhereYouWork`

-You need a postgreSQL database with at leat one table to init Prisma.
+You need a postgreSQL database with at least one table to init Prisma.

+You need to replace 'secretToken' by the provided secret token ;)

+You need to replace 'ServerWhereYouWork' by all server that you use for work like localhost:3000 (don't forget to split the different server used by a coma and without space).

 ---

-RUN YOUR DATABASE BEFORE INIT
+## RUN YOUR DATABASE BEFORE INIT
----

 ## Database ORM Init